 Kraken owns a 75% interest in Kraken Power GmbH.
 Kraken Power GmbH designs and manufactures unique pressure tolerant thrusters, drives, batteries, battery management systems, and electronics.
 These are specialized deep-sea components for AUVs and ROVs.
 Kraken Power's unique pressure tolerant gel encapsulation technology for lithium polymer batteries provides an attractively priced, eco-friendly and superior alternative to oil compensated batteries currently used for subsea battery applications.
-Kraken Power's technology and products enable a significant reduction in bill of material costs for our ThunderFish® AUV.
+Kraken Power's technology and products enable a significant reduction in bill of material costs for our ThunderFish® AUV over acquiring conventional batteries.

-In Q3, 2018, Kraken announced a \$9 million deep-sea battery contract announced with Ocean Infinity.
+In Q3, 2018, Kraken announced a \$9.0 million deep-sea battery contract with Ocean Infinity.
 Ocean Infinity noted that by using Kraken's battery technology, "we can increase our energy capacity by over 50% in the same physical form factor as our existing conventional batteries.
 From an operational perspective this gives us considerable flexibility to optimise mission plans, increase area coverage, manage weather impact and ultimately increase value for our customers."
+During Q3, Kraken Power shipped a significant portion of battery systems to Ocean Infinity for integration onto Ocean Infinity's 6000-meter rated Hugin AUV and expects to ship the balance of the contract in Q4, 2019.